Skip to content

 Example (saveOrUpdateBatch):

-// Assume a list of User entity objects, each with an id property
+// Assume a collection of User entity objects, each with an id property

 List<User> users = Arrays.asList(